activatedgeek/blog/site/content/blog/ml/the-beauty-of-bayesian-learning.md

   - probs
 ---

-# The beauty of Bayesian Learning

-> This post has an accompanying Bayesian Learning Demo.
-See [here](https://bayesian-learning-demo.sanyamkapoor.com)!

 In this post, we will build intuitions behind Bayes theory via an interactive visualization and then realize certain properties of such a probabilistic formulation of Machine Learning.
 It turns